ni-sh-a-char/ETERNITY---Virtual-Assistant/README.md

 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)

-# ETERNITY - A Virtual Assistant for Task Automation
+# ETERNITY - A Virtual Assistant to automate many tasks

 ETERNITY is a virtual assistant designed to automate various tasks.
 It can perform actions based on voice inputs and provide assistance in different areas.